-- Attend Introduction to Records Management and Final Dispositon taught by the Institutional Records Management Staff.
+- Attend Introduction to Records Management and Retention training taught by the Institutional Records Management Program (IRMP) Staff.
 Attend other records management training classes as suggested by the Institutional Records Management Program and the Office of Institutional Compliance.

-- Create and maintain a Records Management Plan (Inventory) for their unit showing each record series and the Record Series Title, UNT Item Number, and Retention Period as listed on the UNT or UNT System Records Retention Schedules (RRS).
+- Create and maintain a Records Management Plan (Inventory) for their unit showing each record series and the Record Series Title, Retention Policy Number, and Retention Period as listed on the UNT System Core Consolidated Records Retention Schedules (RRS).

 - Follow the Transfer to Archives procedure for inclusion of historical records (identified in the RRS) in the University Archives.

-- Notify Institutional Records Management when a new RMR is appointed for unit.
+- Notify the Institutional Records Management Program when a new RMR is appointed for the unit.